Cannabis

 Yuan-shan pottery.jpeg

-There are two* types of Cannabis — Sativa and Indica — and to understand the difference, we have to go back to the beginning.
+Cannabis is generally placed into two categories — Sativa and Indica — and to understand the differences between them, we have to go back to the beginning.

 The earliest evidence of Cannabis use by humans comes from the Neolithic Age, which began about 12,000 years ago.

 Cannabis was one of the first crops farmed by ancient people.
-In fact. the name Cannabis Sativa is Latin and translates to ‘farmed Hemp.’
+In fact. the name Cannabis Sativa is Latin and translates to ‘farmed hemp.’

-Neolithic people figured out that not only are the seeds and oil of the Cannabis plant good to eat, but the fibrous stalks can be processed and woven into things like clothing and rope.
+Neolithic people figured out that not only are the seeds and oil of the Cannabis plant good to eat, but the fibrous stalks can be processed and woven into things like rope, textiles and clothing.

 Agriculture was born, which helped create civilization as we know it.